alycaito/portfolio/README.md

 ![](https://alycaito.github.io/portfolio/Figure15-2.png)

 This visualization shows how the growth rate of the Agricultural sector, Food crops, and total GDP change over time from Quarter 4 in 2014 to Quarter 2 in 2018 in Rwanda.
 From Quarter 4 of 2015 to Quarter 4 of 2016, some provinces in Rwanda experienced an exceptionally long drought which negatively impacted crop yields.
 In the chart, it is apparent that growth rates for the agricultural sector and food crops decreased during the drought period.
 Total GDP also decreased, although there was a bit more of a lag.

+Although the changes from the original to the redesigned version are not significant, I think the new visualization more clearly communicates the information written in the report.
+The viewer will be able to draw conclusions about the trends they are seeing in the graph much quicker in the new version.